arjundinesh1k/trading-strategies/RESEARCH_LOG.md

 ---

 **Data Audit (Dec 28, 2025):**

 Performed a ratio check on KO/PEP.
 Discovered a significant drift from 0.34 (2021) to 0.48 (2025).
 Lesson Learned: A static ratio strategy is vulnerable to "structural breaks."
 For Strategy #1 to work, I need to implement a Rolling Mean (looking at the last 20-60 days) rather than a fixed historical average.

+Verified Strategy #2 using real-time Yahoo Finance data.
+Discovered that NVDA had ~36% more momentum days than AMD over the last 24 months, validating the dual-EMA crossover model for high-growth tech equities.